 If you’re looking for a new binge-worthy house flipping show, you’ve come to the right place.
 Here, we reveal the top 11 house flipping shows that everyone will be buzzing about.

 [ Thinking about investing in real estate?
 Register to attend a FREE online real estate class and learn how to get started investing in real estate. ]

 Fun fact: FortuneBuilders has its roots in house flipping shows.
 Myself, Paul Esajian, and JD Esajian were hosts on the third season of A&E’s Flip This House — which you’ll read more about below.

 House flipping shows have appeared on the likes of Home And Garden Television (HGTV), Netflix, Hulu, and more.
 With more and more releases coming out each year, it does not appear that this trend will fade out any time soon.
-To help guide your selection, we’ve rounded up our top 11 favorite house flipping TV shows to watch in 2022:
+To help guide your selection, we’ve rounded up our top 11 favorite house flipping TV shows to watch:

 Flip or Flop

 Flip This House

 1. Flip or Flop